DavidFaik/athlete_facial_recognition/README.md

   - Use clear, front-facing training photos with good lighting.
   - Provide multiple images per person if recognition is inconsistent.
   - Verify the `images/` folder path matches where you run the script.
-- Import errors for `simple_facerec`:
-  - Run the script from the folder that contains a matching `simple_facerec.py`.
-  - Avoid mixing root-level and `source code/` scripts in the same run.
 - Camera not opening:
   - Try changing the index (0/1/2/...).
 Ensure other apps aren’t using the camera.